 Hermes(Mythical Storm): Hermes, raced in Southern California before heading north and ending up at Square Peg in late 2015.
 He has a great brain, wonderful build, and a curiosity to learn.
 Staff are in love with his dignity, attitude, and work ethic.
 His easygoing nature and intelligence has enabled him already be used in the program with huge success.
 The team is thrilled to have this gem for years to come.

 Kyle(Cayambe): Kyle came the same day as Bruce in August of 2016.
 This massive iridescent horse was born in 2004, has 67 starts to his name and won over half of a million dollars.
 Unquestionably sweet, Kyle and his half-brother, Henry have some similar quirks.
-We are looking forward to working with this huge copper fellow.
-Thank you Geri Forrester for the continued support of Kyle.
+We are looking forward to working with this huge copper fellow and seeing how he develops into a riding horse.
+Thank you Geri Forrester for the continued support of Cayambe.

 Mowgli(Escribano): Mowgli came to Square Peg in summer of 2016 from Florida.
 Originally from Spain, this gentle giant Andalusian decided that being a competition dressage horse was not in the cards.
 Mowgli’s inquisitiveness, smooth gaits and long back make him the perfect back-riding horse.
 A huge fan of snacks, trail rides, and rolling around in piles of hay we are incredibly lucky to have this sweet horse in our tribe.
 We are honored by the Miner Foundation for the 2017 sponsorship of Escribano.

-Phillip(Bojangles): Phillip is an adorable retired hunter show pony.
+Phillip(Bojangles): Phillip is an adorable 2003 retired hunter show pony.
 He is loving the change of pace as a member of the Square Peg herd.
-His small size and unflappable attitude ensure that he will be a successful pony for everything from longe-line lessons to trail rides.
+His small size and unflappable attitude ensure that he will be a successful pony for everything from longe-line lessons to trail rides for years to come.

 Panzur: Oh Panz-man!
 Panzur is a 1993 Holsteiner gelding.
 He was imported from Germany to be a grand prix jumper, and has competed in the junior jumpers and equitation circuits as well.
 Panzur was purchased by his current owner, Laura Hansen, in 2006.
 She showed him in the equitation and medals, and together they qualified for and competed in most of the major California and national medal finals.
 He was retired in 2011 and going feral in the herd of Stanford polo ponies until he found his new job as a lesson horse at Square Peg.
 His favorite treat is peppermints, and his favorite activity is licking people.